Table of Contents

 The NAIC’s amendments also indicate that the cost of gifts or services provided to commercial or institutional customers should not be included in any amounts charged to another person or entity.
 This regulation aims to prevent a scenario where the cost of a gift provided to a client is unjustly passed on to other customers or third parties.

 Moreover, the NAIC also provides guidelines on raffles and drawings conducted by insurance companies and agents.
-Such activities are permitted, given specific requirements are fulfilled, giving insurance agents a chance to offer special incentives or rewards to their clients.
+Such activities are permitted, given that specific requirements are fulfilled, and insurance agents can offer special incentives or rewards to their clients.

 Act Relating to Unfair Methods of Competition in the Business of Insurance